raul-izquierdo/english/sources/vocabulary/By Topic/Sports and Exercise.$.md

     ?
 Nado en el agua : `I swim **in** the water`

-flotar = float:ed `The boat floated on the water` hundirse = sink:saunk:sunk `The ship sank in the storm` zambullirse = plunge `He plunged into the water` bucear = dive `He dived into the pool` ahogarse = drown `He drowned in the river`
+flotar = float:ed `The boat floated on the water` tirarse al agua/zambullirse = plunge into the water `He plunged into the water` tirar a alguien al agua = throw someone into the water `He threw his friend into the water` bucear = dive `He dived into the pool` hundirse = sink:saunk:sunk `The ship sank in the storm` ahogarse = drown `He drowned in the river`

 ## Verbs